 Cover letter and resume required.

-Previous experience advising students in an educational or academic setting.
+Previous experience in pre-health advising in an educational or academic setting.

 Bachelor's degree and four years' experience in an educational or academic setting or Master's degree and two years of experience.

 $50,500.00 - $86,200.00 / AnnuallyThe salary range reflects base salaries paid for positions in a given job grade across the University.
 Individual rates within the range will be determined by factors including one's qualifications and performance, equity with others in the department, market rates for positions within the same grade and department budget.